ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Inverse mode + random control
     * Don't allow both to be on at the on at the same time.
 * Auto update when select progressive reveal.
+*  Musics Options (Benson)
+    * also allow user to change music with a new music tool bar.
+    * pause and start music.
+    * Add Music option on toolbar.
+    * stop/start keyboard action.
+    * Select music from music folder.

 ## Completed Issue #:
 * 20 (250 Points)